-Enrollment platforms help in scheduling meetings between a college’s financial team and students and parents for guiding the prospects about what they can get and the process.
+Enrollment platforms help in scheduling meetings as well.
+You can schedule a meet between a college’s financial team and students/parents about what they can get and the process.

-You can also identify where, why, and at which stage of the enrollment journey candidates are dropping off.
+With CRM, you can also identify the stage of the enrollment journey where a candidate dropped off.

-Many successful institutions like Asher College have deployed the Education CRM Platform to increase enrollments.
+Many successful institutions like Asher College are using Education CRM to increase enrollments.

 “The contact rate went up by 13% and scheduled campus appointments improved by 5%.
 Admission specific workflows helped the admissions team prioritize incoming inquiries, engage with more leads, and identify their passions in a more organized fashion.”David Vice, CEO, Asher College

 Active learning modules can increase student engagement.
 You need to ensure that students get the desired learning outcomes.